syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Keyboard-Navigation.md

 {% endhighlight %}

-2. The following screenshot illustrates the Tab with keyboard navigation.
+2. The following screenshot illustrates the tab with keyboard navigation.

 ![](Keyboard-Navigation_images/Keyboard-Navigation_img1.png)